 Announce before you start that there is a prize at the end for the person who is able to answer a super tricky question.

 Then, during your story add in a little tidbit of information or mention something off hand that you will later quiz the kids on.

 At the end of your story see if anyone is able to remember what you said.

-How you award the prize(s) is up to you.
+How you award the winner(s) is up to you.

 Give a prize to everyone who tries to answer, or only give a prize to the one who gets it right.

 Either way, giving the kids an incentive is a marvelous way to get some extra ‘listening ears’ during your lesson time!

 This one is so dead simple if you don’t try it…well, you really should.

 Let’s say you complete a 6-week series on the life of Paul.
 You’ve talked about the stoning of Stephen, his conversion on the road to Damascus, his missionary journeys and much more.